 3. Psychological Impact

-Untreated plagiocephaly may have a psychological impact later in life.
+Flat head in adults and children may have a psychological impact later in life.
 A misshapen head brings a number of psychosocial concerns and emotional difficulties which a person may face throughout school and into adulthood.
-Research has shown that people with symmetrical features are considered more attractive than those with asymmetrical features.
-Even if we ignore this research and discourage these automatic responses, there may still be peers, teachers and other adults who could react negatively to an abnormality which can result in teasing and even bullying in some cases.
+As a casing point, research has shown that people with symmetrical features are considered more attractive than those with asymmetrical features, but even if we ignore this research and discourage these automatic responses, there may still be peers, teachers and other adults who could react negatively to an abnormality, which can result in teasing and even bullying in some cases.

-For more information about what happens if you don’t treat plagiocephaly, our recent blog post takes a more detailed look at incidences of plagiocephaly in adults and offers advice on effective treatment for your baby.
+For more information on what happens if you don’t treat plagiocephaly, check out our previous post for a more detailed look into the incidences of plagiocephaly in adults, also offering advice on effective treatment for your baby.

-We always advise that you trust your parental instincts and if you are concerned about your baby’s head shape, book a free consultation with one of our orthotic specialists.
-We offer a no-obligation assessment at your nearest clinic to see if your baby could benefit from a helmet to help you make the most informed decision for you and your baby.
+We always advise that you trust your parental instincts and if you are concerned about your baby’s head shape, book a free consultation with one of our orthotic specialists to check your baby’s head shape.
+We offer a no-obligation assessment at your nearest clinic to help you make an informed decision about the best method of treatment for your baby.